1 job(s) at Central Coast Community Legal Centre

 Central Coast Community Legal Centre

-Central Coast Community Legal Centre (CCCLC) is seeking full-time or part-time volunteers wishing to complete their practical legal training in a busy generalist practice that provides free legal services to people living, working or studying on the Central Coast.
+Central Coast Community Legal Centre (CCCLC) is seeking part-time volunteers wishing to complete their practical legal training in a busy generalist practice that provides free legal services to people living, working or studying on the Central Coast.
 These are unpaid positions.

 Have completed or be close to completing College of Law, or its equivalent at a participating university;